John Britten: Biography

 John Britten was born to Bruce and Ruvae Britten in Christchurch at 10 minutes to midnight.
 His twin sister Marguerite was born just after midnight, so although they were twins they celebrated their birthdays on different dates.
-Being dyslexic, he needed to have exam questions read to him at school and during his tertiary education, and his answers recorded by a writer, but that didn't stop him from developing into a remarkable engineer and architectural designer.
+Being dyslexic, he needed to have exam questions read to him at school and during his tertiary education, and his answers recorded by a writer, but that did not stop him from developing into a remarkable engineer and architectural designer.

 His childhood heroes were notable fellow New Zealanders, Richard Pearse (pioneer aviator), Bill Hamilton (father of the jet boat), Bruce McLaren (champion driver and founder of the McLaren Formula One Team), and Burt Munro (world record motorcycle speedster and subject of the film The World's Fastest Indian).
 In his own short lifetime, Britten was regularly and favourably compared with all of his heroes.

 Britten completed a four-year mechanical engineering course at night school before joining ICI as a cadet draughtsman, giving him a wide range of work experience including mould design, pattern design, metal spinning and various mechanical engineering designs.

 Britten travelled to England where he worked for four months with Sir Alexander Gibb & Partners on a highway design linking the M1 motorway to the M4 motorway.

 Back in New Zealand he was design engineer for Rowe Engineering, designing off-road equipment and heavy machinery.
 In 1976, he built glass kilns and went into business as a fine artist designing and making hand-made glass lighting, later joining the family property management and development business.
 In 1978, Britten and his wife bought a historic residence in Matai Street, Riccarton, that they spent the next six years renovating.
 As of 2018, one of their daughters lived in the house with her family.

 In February 1995 John Britten was elected to the Institution of Professional Engineers New Zealand (now Engineering New Zealand) as an Honorary Fellow, "in recognition of his outstanding contribution to the advancement of the science and profession of engineering".

 Britten designed

 Britten worked on motorcycle design for some years, developing innovative methods using composite materials and performance engine designs.
 He created the Britten Motorcycle Company in 1992 to produce machines to his own design made of light materials and using engines that he had built himself, which became famous around the world.

 His Britten motorcycles won races and set numerous speed records on the international circuits, and astounded the motorcycle world in 1991 when they finished second and third against the factory machines in the Battle of the Twins at Daytona, United States of America.

-One of Britten's motorcycles is on permanent display at the Museum of New Zealand Te Papa Tongarewa in Wellington, New Zealand.
+One of Britten's motorcycles is on permanent display at the Museum of New Zealand Te Papa Tongarewa in Wellington, New Zealand, and a Cardinal Britten V1100 and other of Britten's motorcycles are in Invercargill, New Zealand, at the Classic Motorcycle Mecca Museum.